 The seven experiments reported above show that silences can substitute for sounds in three prominent auditory illusions caused by event representation.
-Across these various paradigms and phenomena, our results suggest that subjects do not simply register the durations of silent intervals but rather construct object-like representations of silences, which persist through occlusion and cause temporal warping effects analogous to spatial warping in visual objects.
+Across these various paradigms and phenomena, our results suggest that subjects do not simply register the durations of silent intervals but rather construct object-like representations of silences which persist through occlusion and cause temporal warping effects analogous to spatial warping in visual objects.
 That the same event-based illusions are elicited by both sounds and silences demonstrates that the auditory system constructs event representations of silence, just as it does with sounds.

-Our findings go beyond previous work showing that the brain is sensitive to brief (\leq 50 ms) auditory gaps (22, 35, 36).
-The phenomena under study here correspond to much longer (1 to 5 s) breaks in the auditory stream-a timescale characteristic of ordinary experiences of silence such as a dramatic pause during a speech, or the hush after an orchestral performance.
-Nevertheless, our results complement existing neuroscientific work demonstrating the causal role of neuronal responses in detecting auditory gaps (e.g., in mouse auditory cortex; ref.
-22); analogous neural mechanisms in humans may well play an important role in the formation of representations of silence.
+Our findings go beyond previous work showing that the brain is sensitive to brief (≤50ms) auditory gaps (34,35,22).
+The phenomena under study here correspond to much longer (1-5s) breaks in the auditory stream - a timescale characteristic of ordinary experiences of silence such as a dramatic pause during a speech, or the hush after an orchestral performance.
+Nevertheless, our results complement existing neuroscientific work demonstrating the causal role of neuronal responses in detecting auditory gaps (e.g., in mouse auditory cortex; 22); analogous neural mechanisms in humans may well play an important role in the formation of representations of silence.